jaywhj/mkdocs-materialx/docs/setup/index.md

 # Setup

-Material for MkDocs offers a wide range of options for customizing your documentation.
+MaterialX for MkDocs offers a wide range of options for customizing your documentation.
 In this section, we will explain how you can create a meaningful structure for your site, change the look and feel, add a blog and comment system, and build a highly optimized site.